Footwork, pocket presence key in revamping UW’s quarterback room

 “(Brady) only takes what he has to take in there, so his feet are always underneath him,” Polasek said.
 “And that’s what we’re really trying to emphasize.”

-The Cowboys held a scrimmage Saturday consisting of 94 plays or so, Bohl told reporters Monday.
+The Cowboys hosted a scrimmage Saturday consisting of 94 plays or so, Bohl told reporters Monday.

 Among the offensive standouts were sophomore tight end Treyton Welch, who Bohl said is “doing dynamic things,” redshirt freshman wide receiver Isaiah Neyor and sophomore running back Titus Swen.
 Swen opted out partway through the 2020 season but “did some things with the running game that we're really pleased with,” Bohl said.